NancyRoseV/personalized-video-campaign-manager/README.md

 # Personalized Video Campaign Manager

 ## Overview
 This project is a Laravel-based API system for managing personalized video campaigns.
-It allows clients to create campaigns and asynchronously upload user-specific video data.
+It allows clients to create campaigns and upload user-specific video data efficiently using asynchronous background processing.

-The system is designed to be scalable, efficient, and API-driven, with background processing handled via Laravel Queues.
+The system is designed to be scalable, API-driven, and optimized for handling large datasets.

 ---